 If your alignment is “off,” then a scantily clad body — and a mirror — will tell on you.

-I am not a certified yoga teacher, so I won’t go into specifics of what you should be looking for in various yoga poses, alignment-wise.
-But if you’ve taken a yoga class you’ll likely be familiar with cues from your teacher about proper form, and hopefully you’ll be able to recall these cues when you’re practicing yoga in your undies at home.
-Perhaps if you’re following a yoga video on YouTube or a DVD (or this fab vid by Amanda Dee on bemoreyogic.com), you’ll be able to watch the video, listen to the teacher’s alignment cues, and then view yourself in a full-length mirror to see what your body is actually doing.
+If you’ve taken a yoga class you’ll likely be familiar with cues from your teacher about proper form, and hopefully you will be able to recall these cues when you’re practicing yoga in your undies at home.
+Perhaps if you’re following a yoga video on YouTube or a DVD, you’ll be able to watch the video, listen to the teacher’s alignment cues, and then view yourself in a full-length mirror to see what your body is actually doing.

 A few practical tips: